Robin Ward (singer): "Wonderful Summer"

 In 1963, songwriter-producer Perry Botkin Jr. hired Jackie Ward to make a demo recording of "Wonderful Summer", a song he wrote with co-writer and co-producer Gil Garfield.
 The purpose of a demo is to persuade "name" singers to record a song by demonstrating how it might be done.
 After recording Ward's vocal at Gold Star Studios in Los Angeles, Botkin thought it might sound better if her voice was higher-pitched, so he sped up the recording by wrapping splicing tape around the capstan of the machine.
 Botkin realized the finished recording, with bird and surf sound effects added, was good enough to release as a pop music single.
 But because the sped-up singing sounded younger than 21-year-old Jackie Ward, she suggested using her daughter's first name Robin on the record label.
 That fall, "Wonderful Summer" was released by Dot Records as a 45rpm single.
 Sales exceeded one million copies in the United States, propelling the record to No. 14 on the Billboard Hot 100 chart of December 14–21, 1963, and No. 1 on the WLS Silver Dollar Survey for all four weeks in December 1963.
 On the Hot R&B Singles chart, "Wonderful Summer" went to No. 23.
+In Canada the song reached number 31.

 An album followed, with limited success.
 Jackie Ward made additional "Robin Ward" recordings, including a duet with radio DJ Wink Martindale, another Dot Records artist.
 In 1964 Ward released the single "Winter's Here", which reached No. 123 on the Billboard chart.
 Because "Wonderful Summer" is her only Hot 100 hit, the singer named Robin Ward is considered a one-hit-wonder.
 However, while the public did not know Jackie's real name, many of her other recordings were and still are widely heard.